bmaerder7/CS300/README.md

 What was the problem you were solving in the projects for this course?

 The problem I was asked to solve for these projects was analyze data structures and how well each will apply to the problem present by ABC University.
-They presented the need for a software to help its computer science advisors access course information for students, loading data from a csv file, requiring featured to print alphanumerically and search a specific course details.
+They presented the need for a software to help its computer science advisors access course information for students, loading data from a csv file, requiring features to print alphanumerically and search a specific course details.

 How did you approach the problem?
 Consider why data structures are important to understand.